 While each Agile QA process might have slight differences, this is a common list of severity options:

 Blocker.
-A “Blocker” bug is considered a must-fix before the next release can go out.
+Also known as a showstopper, a “blocker” bug is considered a must-fix before the next release can go out.

 Critical.
 A critical bug is extremely important to fix, and should be included in the sprint if at all possible.